kubermatic/docs/content/kubermatic/v2.17/tutorials_howtos/OIDC_Provider_Configuration/_index.en.md

 file by using `kubectl apply`.
 The KKP Operator will pick up on the changes and reconfigure the components accordingly.
 After a few seconds the new pods should be up and running.

+{{% notice note %}}
+If you are using _Keycloak_ as a custom OIDC provider, make sure that you set the option `Implicit Flow Enabled: On` on the `kubermatic` and `kubermaticIssuer` clients.
+Without this option, you won't be properly redirected to the login page.
+{{% /notice %}}